-Securities which are the subject of the offering contemplated by the Base Prospectus as completed by the Final Terms in relation thereto may not be offered, sold or otherwise made available to any retail investor in the EEA, other than in the jurisdiction(s) for which a key information document is made available, if required pursuant to Regulation (EU) No 1286/2014 (the "PRIIPs Regulation").
+If the Final Terms in respect of any W&C Securities specifies "Prohibition of Sales to EEA and UK Retail Investors - Selling Restriction" as applicable, W&C Securities which are the subject of the offering contemplated by the Base Prospectus as completed by the Final Terms in relation thereto may not be offered, sold or otherwise made available to any retail investor in the EEA other than in the jurisdiction(s) for which a key information document (if required) is made available.
+If the Final Terms in respect of any W&C Securities specifies the "Prohibition of Sales to EEA and UK Retail Investors - Selling Restriction" as not applicable, W&C Securities which are the subject of the offering contemplated by the Base Prospectus as completed by the Final Terms in relation thereto may be offered, sold or otherwise made available to any retail investor in the EEA, provided that, where a key information document is required pursuant to Regulation (EU) No 1286/2014 (the "PRIIPs Regulation"), the W&C Securities may only be offered, sold or otherwise made available to retail investors in the jurisdiction(s) for which a key information document is made available.
 For the purposes of this provision:

-- (a) the expression "retail investor" means a person who is one (or more) of the following: - (i) a retail client as defined in point (11) of Article 4(1) of Directive 2014/65/EU (as amended, "MiFID II"); or - (ii) a customer within the meaning of Directive (EU) 2016/97 (the "Insurance Distribution Directive"), where that customer would not qualify as a professional client as defined in point (10) of Article 4(1) of MiFID II; or - (iii) not a qualified investor as defined in the Prospectus Regulation; and - (b) the expression an "offer" includes the communication in any form and by any means of sufficient information on the terms of the offer and the Securities to be offered so as to enable an investor to decide to purchase or subscribe for the Securities.
+- (a) the expression "retail investor" means a person who is one (or more) of the following: - (i) a retail client as defined in point (11) of Article 4(1) of Directive 2014/65/EU (as amended, "MiFID II"); or - (ii) a customer within the meaning of Directive (EU) 2016/97 (the "Insurance Distribution Directive"), where that customer would not qualify as a professional client as defined in point (10) of Article 4(1) of MiFID II; or - (iii) not a qualified investor as defined in the Prospectus Regulation; and - (b) the expression an "offer" includes the communication in any form and by any means of sufficient information on the terms of the offer and the W&C Securities to be offered so as to enable an investor to decide to purchase or subscribe for the W&C Securities.

-With respect to each Member State of the EEA, offers of Securities which are the subject of the offering contemplated by this Base Prospectus as completed by the final terms in relation thereto to the public that Member State maynot be made except, offers of such Securities to the public in that Member State and, if required pursuant to the PRIIPs Regulation, in the jurisdiction(s) for which a key information document is made available may be made:
+With respect to each Member State of the EEA, offers of W&C Securities which are the subject of the offering contemplated by this Base Prospectus as completed by the final terms in relation thereto to the public in that Member State may not be made, except offers of such W&C Securities to the public in that Member State and in the jurisdiction(s) for which a key information document is made available may be made: